milenamso/milenamso/README.md

 ## Hello, World!
 I am Milena Marques.

-- I'm currently studying software engineering and its applications
+- I'm currently studying software engineering and its applicationsp
-- Pronouns: she/her
 - In the moment i'm learning two programming languages C and Python.
 I am also learning a language for describing the structure of Web pages, HTML, and the language for describing the presentation of Web pages, CSS.

 <a href="https://github.com/milenamso">